istio/istio.io/content/en/docs/concepts/traffic-management/index.md

     Aborts usually manifest in the form of HTTP error codes or TCP connection failures.

-For example, this virtual service introduces a 5 second delay for 10% of the requests to the `ratings` service.
+For example, this virtual service introduces a 5 second delay in 1 out of every 1000 requests to the `ratings` service.

 {{< text yaml >}}